ActivitySim/activitysim/docs/abmexample.rst

 ~~~~~~~~~~

 The trip modes defined in the example model are below.
 The modes include auto by
-occupancy and toll/non-toll choice, walk and bike, and walk and drive access to five different
+occupancy and toll/non-toll choice, walk and bike, walk and drive access to five different
-transit line-haul modes.
+transit line-haul modes, and ride hail with taxi, single TNC (Transportation Network Company), and shared TNC.

   1. Auto - SOV (Free)
   2. Auto - SOV (Pay)